TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 4/1 Samuel 4.5.md

 ---

-And when the ark of the covenant of Jehovah came into the camp, all Israel shouted with a great shout, so that the earth rang again.
+When the ark of the covenant of Yahweh came into the camp, all Israel shouted with a great shout, so that the earth rang again.